China defence spending rise at three-decade low, still to grow 6.6%

 "We will deepen reforms in national defence and the military, increase our logistic and equipment support capacity, and promote innovative development of defence-related science and technology," he told about 3,000 legislators in the largely rubber-stamp body.
 "We will improve the system of national defence mobilisation and ensure that the unity between the military and the government and between the military and the people remains rock solid," he added, speaking in the Great Hall of the People.

 Despite the coronavirus outbreak, the armed forces of China and the United States have remained active in the disputed South China Sea and around Chinese-claimed Taiwan.
-China also faces the prospect of more unrest in Hong Kong in reaction to Beijing's plans to impose national security legislation in the city.
+China also faces unrest in Hong Kong in reaction to Beijing's plans to impose national security legislation in the city.

-Bates Gill, Professor of Asia-Pacific Security Studies at Macquarie University in Australia, said the growth of the defence budget strikes a balance, and reflects the tighter budgetary climate and the need to address other economic priorities.
+Bates Gill, Professor of Asia-Pacific Security Studies at Macquarie University in Australia, said the growth of the defence budget strikes a balance, and reflects the tighter budgetary climate.
 "That said, 6.6% growth is not insignificant and is perhaps multiples higher than expected GDP growth for the coming year," he said.

 China's military faces a challenge in the recruitment, training and retention of better-educated and technologically savvy soldiers to operate in a more complex and high-tech future, Gill added.
 EXTERNAL THREATS

 The coronavirus has worsened already-poor ties between Beijing and Washington.
-The Ministry of State Security warned in a recent internal report that China faced a rising wave of hostility in the wake of the coronavirus outbreak that could tip relations with the United States into armed confrontation.
+The Ministry of State Security has warned in an internal report that China faced a wave of hostility because of the coronavirus outbreak that could tip relations with the United States into armed confrontation.

 Collin Koh, a research fellow at Singapore's Institute of Defence and Strategic Studies, said Beijing senses an urgent need to bolster its defences in the face of what it perceives as threats to national security.
 "A rollback on military modernisation, especially in numerical terms expressed in the defence budget, could send a wrong signal to the domestic and external audiences," Koh said.

-China routinely says that spending is for defensive purposes, that it is a comparatively low percentage of its GDP, and that critics just want to keep the country down.
-China gives only a raw figure for military expenditure, with no breakdown.
+China routinely says spending for defensive purposes is a comparatively low percentage of its GDP and that critics want to keep the country down.
+It gives only a raw figure for military expenditure, with no breakdown.
 It is widely believed by diplomats and foreign experts that the country under-reports the real number.

+"China continues to announce big defence spending increases and we urge it to be transparent about that spending, its military strength and national defence policy," Japan Chief Cabinet Secretary Yoshihide Suga said on Friday.
+China's reported defence budget in 2020 is about a quarter of the U.S. defence budget last year, which stood at $686 billion.

 ALSO READ